Track your rental property performance for FREE

 Another option is to use special software designed specifically for tracking rental property tax deductions.
 This type of software can be particularly helpful if you own multiple properties, as it can help you track deductions across all of your properties in one place.

-For example, Stessa, a Roofstock company, provides free rental property software for landlords to help them maximize profits through smart money management, automatic income and expense tracking, personalized reporting, and much more.
+For example, Stessa provides rental property software for landlords to help them maximize profits through smart money management, automatic income and expense tracking, personalized reporting, and much more.

 After signing up for a free Stessa account and entering property, bank, and mortgage account information, income and expense transactions are automatically synced.
 You can begin monitoring your rental property investments from a single, comprehensive online dashboard.

-Rental property financial management software from Stessa can be used with an unlimited number of real estate portfolios and single-family rentals, small multifamily buildings with 2 to 4 units, and short-term vacation rentals.
+Rental property financial management software from Stessa can be used with an unlimited number of real estate portfolios, and over 200,000 investors are already using Stessa to track and optimize their properties.

 Whichever method you choose, staying on top of your rental property tax deductions is essential to maintaining a healthy bottom line.